top of page

 a useful guide to climbing the Uk's highest mountain

 Climbing Ben Nevis, the UK’s highest mountain at 1,345 metres (4,413 feet), is an incredible achievement — but how hard is it really?
 The answer depends on the route, the weather, your experience, and your preparation.
-Whether you're a seasoned hillwalker or a first-time mountain-goer, this guide breaks down what to expect when tackling “The Ben.”
+Whether you're an experienced hillwalker or a first-time mountain-goer, this guide seeks to simply break down what to expect when tackling “The Ben” and advice on how to approach your climb.

 The Short Answer

 Climbing Ben Nevis is achievable for most people with a reasonable level of fitness — but it’s no walk in the park.
-The most popular and safest route being the Pony Track (also known as the Tourist Path or Mountain Path).
-It is a long, sustained ascent and descent that takes 6–9 hours on average and is 17km with 1300m of vertical ascent.
-This article seeks to discuss how to go about walking up Ben Nevis via this route safely and help you to enjoy your time on Ben Nevis.
+The most popular route being the Pony Track (also known as the Tourist Path or Mountain Path) and it takes the brunt of the 150,000 annual ascents.
+This article seeks to discuss how to go about walking up Ben Nevis via this route safely and help you to enjoy your time here.
+I have noted some other common routes at the end of the article.

 What Makes It Challenging?